FREQUENTLY ASKED QUESTIONS

 How are Scholarship Decisions Made?

 ISA sends all eligible applications to an outside committee comprised of university officials to review the applications according to established criteria.
-The committee takes into consideration the student's essay, resume, and supporting documents.

-How and When Are Recipients Notified?
+When Are Recipients Notified?

 How do I Receive the Funds?